isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

 environmental attributes, like Renewable Energy Credits and Guarantees of Origin, to cover the non-renewable energy we use in these regions', making them overall CO2 neutral.

+Finally, computer power usage is not linear: Power management on a data center CPU turns cores on and off as needed, and thus, a CPU uses already circa 50% power at 10% utilisation.
+From a cost and from an environmental perspective it is best to utilise any CPU to the fullest.
+Some older [measurements of mine]({% link _posts/2017-07-19-threads-vs-watts.md %}) on this.

 ## Networking